 The Company also makes share based payments to consultants and / or service providers from time to time, not under any specific plan.
 The Burey Gold Limited Employee Option Plan does not allow for issue of options to the directors of the parent entity.
 Hence, specific shareholder approval is obtained for any share based payments to directors of the parent entity.
+10 million options were issued to directors during the year ended 30 June 2016 and up to the date of this report (2015: nil).
+Refer to Note 14(b) for additional information.

-The expense recognised in the statement of comprehensive income in relation to share-based payments is disclosed in Note
+The expense recognised in the statement of comprehensive income in relation to share-based payments is disclosed in Note 3.